ffund/compe-design-project/lab1/preparing-new-sd-card.md

 ---
 title: Preparing a new micro SD card
-author: Fraida Fund
 ---

-# Preparing a new micro SD card

 All students in the ECE-UY 4313 lab are given a micro SD card at the beginning of the semester.
 The micro SD card is prepared with a Raspberry Pi OS "disk image" that you can boot on a Raspberry Pi Zero W. It is also pre-configured to enable SSH and to connect to the `ece4313` network in the lab the first time it boots.